The Sacred No: A Reclamation of Voice and Power

 The Everyday Mindfulness of Mary Oliver

-One poem that I’ve been intentionally turning to in recent weeks is “Mornings at Blackwater,” which was originally published in her 2008 book of poetry Red Bird.
-An ode to her beloved Provincetown pond, this 18-line poem reads like a reassuring incantation—stay steadfast in this present moment and the world you envision can be yours.
-You just have to accept the invitation to the pond, to the place where your imagination can run free.
+Though my life has been nomadic in recent years, I have rarely been without a physical copy of Mary Oliver’s Devotions since its release in 2017.
+I’m currently on my fourth copy, having left the prior three books in various cities for someone else to stumble upon and — hopefully — enjoy.
+One poem that I’ve been intentionally turning to in recent weeks is “Mornings at Blackwater,” which was originally published in her 2009 book of poetry Red Bird.
+An ode to her beloved Provincetown pond, this 18-line poem reads like a reassuring incantation: stay steadfast in this present moment and the world you envision can be yours.